Gerjan77/EvaCoin/doc/build-msw.md

 WINDOWS BUILD NOTES
 ===================

-See [readme-qt.md](readme-qt.md) for instructions on building notEvilDime-Qt, the graphical user interface.
+See [readme-qt.md](readme-qt.md) for instructions on building EvaCoin, the graphical user interface.

 Compilers Supported